About Our ProGRAM

 Thanks to our amazing youth participants, we now run our youth-led blog, host social media takeovers, plan and carry out our Youth Food Market, and interview food industry leaders in our Food Leaders Interview Series.
-We are currently working on launching our Youth Advisory Council.
+In 2023, we piloted our Youth Advisory Council.

 2022 - stronger than ever!